Flying while Pregnant: Tips and Tricks

 What to Pack

 Focus on your carry on bag here.
 You’ll want to make sure that you have enough snacks to keep the nausea at bay and ensure you don’t get too lightheaded.
 A refillable water bottle is great too, as the air on a plane is sure to dehydrate you and you’ll be reaching for that water more than usual.
 You may also consider bringing a pillow if you start to feel a bit of back pain and even a pair of compression socks to avoid clots and ensure steady blood flow.
 In addition to things you’ll need on the plane, also pack important items you’ll need once you arrive in your carry on.
 This includes any medications or vitamins (don’t forget those prenatals!) and any other necessities you can’t be without should your luggage be lost or delayed.

 Other Things to Consider when Flying while Pregnant

 In addition to the above, you may also want to consider a refundable ticket.
 Pregnancies are unpredictable, and you don’t want to lose out on a large amount of money because you suddenly are unable to fly.
-While going through security, know that you have the option to request a pat down if you don’t feel comfortable going through the metal detectors (although, they are considered safe), and always try to remain clam.
-Traveling can be stressful enough, and adding in a pregnancy, no matter what stage you’re at, is likely to make any woman a bit uneasy.
-Practice steady breathing, bring along a great book and remember that the destination will be worth the trip!
+While going through security, know that you have the option to request a pat-down if you don’t feel comfortable going through the metal detectors (although, they are considered safe), and always try to remain clam.
+Traveling can be stressful enough, and adding in pregnancy, no matter what stage you’re at, is likely to make any woman a bit uneasy.
+Practice steady breathing, bring along a great book, and remember that the destination will be worth the trip!